huntercaron/huntercaron.com/README.md

 This is my personal portfolio site, welcome!

-This site is built with Gatsby, using Netlify CMS as a backend.
+This site is built with preact & snowpack 4 now